Pet safety

 Check any plant against the ASPCA toxic and non-toxic list before it comes home.
 Or take the plant-matcher quiz with “pets” selected for a pet-safe shortlist.

 Pets explore with their mouths, and a houseplant on a low shelf is fair game.
-The list below mirrors the ASPCA Toxic and Non-Toxic Plant List.
-Tap any plant for the full pet-safety guide — symptoms, what to do if it is eaten, and (for toxic species) non-toxic alternatives with the same look.
+Every verdict here is anchored to the ASPCA Toxic and Non-Toxic Plant List — directly where the species is listed, and by genus or family inference where it is not, which each plant page states outright.
+Each group below opens with the 300 plants people look up most; the rest are reachable by genus, by family, or from the full A–Z care library.
+Tap any plant for the pet-safety guide — symptoms, what to do if it is eaten, and (for toxic species) non-toxic alternatives with the same look.
 Building something?
 Grab the full open pet-toxicity dataset (CC-BY) — the same data this page is built from.

 Which plants are toxic to cats and dogs?

-Of the 10153 plants Growli checks against the ASPCA list, 2653 are toxic to cats and dogs and 3145 are mildly toxic.
+Of the 11,687 plants Growli checks against the ASPCA list, 3,028 are toxic to cats and dogs and 3,554 are mildly toxic.
 The most dangerous — and most-searched — are lilies (especially lethal to cats), sago palm, oleander, dieffenbachia, and autumn crocus, plus the calcium-oxalate aroids: pothos, philodendron, peace lily, monstera, and ZZ plant.
-The full list, each linking to its ASPCA verdict, symptoms, and pet-safe alternatives, is grouped by severity below.
+Each is covered in full — ASPCA verdict, symptoms, and pet-safe alternatives — and the lists below are grouped by severity.